DUNE/dune-justin/docs/awt.md

-The production VOMS proxy normally used by the generic job for file uploads is made available to the AWT jobscript at `$JUSTIN_PATH/awt-proxy.pem` and this is currently used for both read and write tests. `voms-proxy-info -all` is run by the jobscript so the proxy's details can be checked.
+The production VOMS proxy normally used by the generic job for file uploads is made available to the AWT jobscript at `$JUSTIN_PATH/awt-proxy.pem` and this is currently used for both read and write tests.

+    voms-proxy-info --all --file $JUSTIN_PATH/awt-proxy.pem

+is run by jobscript to show exactly what proxy is being used.

 The jobscript loops through `$JUSTIN_PATH/justin-awt-rse-list.txt` doing